omou-org/mainframe/README.rst

 After cloning this repo, install Docker_ for your appropriate operating system and start it up.

-If you have Mac and don't have virtualenv properly configured on your local machine yet, run ``make virtualenv`` to set up virtualenv packages necessary for development.
+If you have a Mac and don't have virtualenv properly configured on your local machine yet, run ``make virtualenv`` to set up virtualenv packages necessary for development.
 Then run
 ``make setup`` from this repo to set up everything else!

 Don't forget to ``workon mainframe`` before doing anything with the backend. ``deactivate`` will take you out of the virtualenv.